 - Low maintenance

 With a gravity water filter, all you need to keep up with is filter changes.
 You’ll know when your filters need changing, because it’ll take double as long for your water to be ready for drinking.
-Most gravity water filters only require you change the filters once every 6 to 12 months, so that sort of maintenance is infrequent.
+Most of these filtration systems only require you to change the filters once every 6 to 12 months, so that sort of maintenance is infrequent.